|Your cart is currently empty|

 A full choke at 30 yards may put 100% of the shot in the 30" circle.
 Turkey chokes are designed to give an even smaller pattern than a full choke.

 Steel shot, for several reasons, including less deforming in the barrel, tends to deliver tighter patterns.
 To shoot a tight pattern with steel shot, a Modified choke constriction will do the job.
 Full chokes are not necessary with steel shot and may not deliver any tighter pattern with steel shot than a Modified choke.
-We recommend using only a Modified or more open choke when using steel shot.
+Use a Modified or more open choke when using steel shot.

 Unload the firearm before changing the choke tube.
 Never fire the gun without having the choke tube properly installed in the barrel.
 Make sure choke tube is tight.
 All chokes should be firmly tightened with an appropriate wrench.
 Read your gun’s manufacturers instruction book for safe operation.